 Sarah Urech, development director, joined HRPT in 1994 and has since performed and taught playback theatre in 13 countries, including Cuba, Ukraine, and Japan.
 Sarah serves on the faculty and North American Programming Committee of the Centre for Playback Theatre and is a previous board member of the International Playback Theatre Network.
 A Licensed Master Social Worker, certified psychodramatist, and public speaking trainer, Sarah is Manager of the Omega Women’s Leadership Center, an initiative of the Omega Institute.
 Originally from Switzerland, Sarah speaks seven languages.

-Matteo Undici, managing director, is a multilingual Playback Theatre artist with 24 years experience in schools, organizations, conferences, and workshops.
-He co-creates wherever there are stories to be told, is dedicated to building inclusive communities and honoring the lives of all beings.
-Matteo continues the legacy of Playback’s founders by co-creating art on the spot, exploring social dimensions, and upholding ritual and tradition.
+Matteo Undici, managing director, is a multilingual Playback Theatre artist and facilitator with professional experience in schools, universities, organizations, conferences, and training workshops.
+He is dedicated to building inclusive communities and honoring the lives of all beings with embodied expression.
+Matteo continues the legacy of Playback Theatre’s founders by co-creating art on the spot, exploring social dimensions, and upholding ritual and tradition.
 He also works professionally as a multilingual clinical social worker, currently in higher education, counseling and consulting, and previously in public schools and community mental health programs. www.matteoundici.com

 Lauren Ardman has been performing with HRPT since 1997, and is a graduate of the School of Playback Theatre.
 She is committed to her Playback career, both as a creative endeavor and a way of being a part of positive social change.
 She has been a School Social Worker for 16 years, working with special needs children of all ages.
 Lauren is a lifelong student and continues to study in the healing arts as well as in dance.
 Lauren loves being a mother of her 8 year old son, Tavi.